ParticipioLabs/realities/api/README.md

 ### Loomio Interface (optional)

 [Loomio](https://loomio.com/) is a web site that hosts discussion groups.
-Realities accesses the [Loomio API](https://help.loomio.org/en/dev_manual/using_the_api/) to enhance the user experience when adding Deliberation links to a `Need` or `Responsibility`, and to allow graphing of connections between those nodes.
+Realities accesses the [Loomio API](https://help.loomio.org/en/dev_manual/using_the_api/) to enhance the user experience when adding Deliberation links (`Info` nodes) to a `Need` or `Responsibility`, and to allow graphing of connections between those nodes.

 To activate the Loomio connection, add the following parameters to your .env file: